Learning how to prune climbing roses is vital if you want these glorious plants to stay healthy and reach their full flowering potential.

 Even if you cut them back hard, they should recover – and indeed this is necessary to renovate a climbing rose.

-But if you want to train them into a beautiful shape and maximize blooms, then follow the correct procedure.
+But if you want to train a climbing rose into a beautiful shape and maximize blooms, then follow the correct procedure.

 When to prune climbing roses